sigmabread/Horizon/README.md

 2. **Extract**: Unzip the downloaded file to your desired location.
 3. **Launch**: Double-click `index.html` to open the application in your web browser.

-## Usage

-Once you’ve opened `index.html`, you can browse and play the available games seamlessly.
-Enjoy a hassle-free gaming experience!

-## Support

-If you encounter any issues or have questions, feel free to reach out to our support team.

-Join our community on Discord: [Helix Discord](https://discord.gg/Gv4rVt2SJp).